SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-05-13-census-pops.md

 ![census-geog-relationships](/assets/images/census-geog.jpg)

 Although there is a strictly nested hierarchy between blocks, tracts, counties, etc., there are also almost twice as many(!) other named spatial scales either defined by or recognized by the Census that don't fall neatly into that structure.
-Cities, for example, can span state boundaries, and Places that fall under the jurisdiction of a governing body may contain portions of one or more county.
+Cities, for example, can span state boundaries, and Places that fall under the jurisdiction of a governing body may contain portions of one or more counties.

-Spatial data defining these regions is available on the [Census website](https://www.census.gov/geographies/mapping-files.html) along with a [guide](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html) on the various products available through the Topologically Integrated Geographic Encoding and Referencing division -- a.k.a TIGER shapefiles.
+Spatial data defining these regions are available on the [Census website](https://www.census.gov/geographies/mapping-files.html) along with a [guide](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html) on the various products available through the Topologically Integrated Geographic Encoding and Referencing division (a.k.a TIGER shapefiles).

 You can programmatically download these data from the Census [FTP site](https://www2.census.gov/geo/tiger/), for example to download and unzip the files for 2019 [Core-based statistical areas](https://www2.census.gov/geo/maps/metroarea/us_wall/Sep2018/CBSA_WallMap_Sep2018.pdf) (i.e. cities):